Jibbajabbajim/GT7-RaceEngineer/README.md

 CONFIG FILE - As the number of parameters increases, a config file may make more sense.

-IMPROVED AUDIO - edit the audio to include radio "beeps" and radio quality sound.
+IMPROVED AUDIO - Edit the audio to include radio "beeps" and radio quality sound.

+BRAKE BALANCE ASSIST - Monitor tyre rotation under braking to determine if the front or rear tyres are locking up first.
+Advise drive to move BB forward or back to compensate.